Scale from Parcel to LTL Freight in Times of Business Growth

 Once you've determined whether LTL is the better choice for your shipment, it's important to find a carrier that can accommodate your needs.
 Its fleet and technology should easily support shipment flexibility, and its prices should make scaling worth the effort.

 Get the shipping solutions to help move your business ahead

 At Worldwide Express our team of consultants will guide you on making smart decisions about your shipping solutions for both parcel and freight.
-With 65+ LTL freight carriers in our network and as the largest non-retail Authorized Reseller of UPS ground and express shipping services, you have access to some of the best carriers in the industry.
+With 65+ LTL freight carriers in our network and as part of the largest non-retail Authorized Reseller of UPS ground and express shipping services, you have access to some of the best carriers in the industry.

 Ready to get started?
 Schedule a custom shipping consultation today and get fitted with LTL and parcel solutions that are tailored to your growing business.